matthewkeatley/mini-scheduling-api/readme.md

 # Mini Scheduling API
-This is a very stripped down api allowing you to add emplouyees and schedule shifts for them
+Hello!
+This is a mini RESTful API coding challenge, with the intention of creating employees in a database and scheduling work shifts for them.
+You can create, remove, update, and delete `Users` and `Shifts` using the endpoints

 ## Note
-all times are in UTC for simplicity's sake
+All times are in UTC for simplicity's sake

 ## Installation
 1. Clone repo